 Uncomplicated: Stock market investments can be complicated but investing in mutual funds is relatively simpler.

-The only thing that you need to start investing in mutual funds is getting your KYC verified and you can start invest using online accounts and mobile applications.
+The only thing that you need to start investing in mutual funds is getting your KYC verified and you can start investing using online accounts and mobile applications.

 Why Choose Mutual Funds Over Stocks?

 One of the main reasons one should consider investing in mutual funds is the knowledge and expertise the fund manager brings to the table.